apostrophecms/apostrophe-headless/README.md

 `/api/v1/products`

-To get the first page of products (50 per page).
+To get the first page of products (50 per page, unless `maxPerPage` is adjusted as shown above).
 The response is JSON.
 See the `results` property for an array of products included in the first page, and the `pages` property for the total number of pages.

 If you want to fetch a second page of products: